 Rudolph & Clarice

 From the time I was young, I have always loved the movie Rudolph The Red-Nosed Reindeer.
 So, once I started picking out ornaments for myself, I quickly bought a set of Rudolph ones.
 It has several of the main characters, Yukon Cornelius, Santa, The Bumble, Sam The Snowman, King Moonracer, and of course Rudolph and Clarice.
-These are the some of the first ornaments that I even bought for my tree and have always been given a prominent spot every year.
+These are some of the first ornaments that I ever bought for my tree and have always been given a prominent spot every year.
 In fact, my family knows to leave the very middle center spot of the tree open because that’s where Rudolph and Clarice go.
 I also always put them facing each other, similar to the scene where Clarice sings the song “There’s Always Tomorrow” in the movie.
 Seeing them there, looking at each other, brings such happiness to me every time I look at the tree.

 Star Wars Decorations

 Star Wars is a huge part of our lives.
-We love the movies and make sure to watch the latest ones on opening night every year.
-So, it should come as no surprise that quite a few of our trees decorations are Star Wars.
+We love the movies and make sure to watch the latest ones on the opening night every year.
+So, it should come as no surprise that quite a few of our decorations are Star Wars.
 We have characters from many movies, and make sure to add any new ones we see on a regular basis.
 I would love to be able to get some of the older ones and add them to the collection.
 And of course, our tree wouldn’t be complete without Santa Yoda guarding it.
 Truth be told, I would love to do a full Star Wars tree one year, but we would need a few more decorations to pull that off.

 One of my favorite Disney cartoons is Beauty & The Beast.
 So, about two years ago, when I saw this Belle decoration I knew I had to get her – even though she has glitter and my house is a glitter-free zone.
 This ornament also incorporates my love of reading into the tree since she is holding a book.
 Honestly, if she wasn’t holding a book I would have been highly disappointed.
 It’s too bad I haven’t found a Beast ornament yet, because that would perfectly compliment Belle’s presence on the tree.
 Perhaps one year they will make him.